-Usually when a science fiction film isn’t on my radar, there’s a good reason for it.
+Usually, when a science fiction film isn’t on my radar, there’s good reason.
 But Mr. Nobody (2009) probably deserves a little more attention than it’s received.
 It’s a mess, but it’s rather an interesting mess.

 In 2092, Nemo Nobody (Jared Leto) is the last mortal human in a world where life extension technology has made death obsolete.
 At 118, he’s on death’s door: a fact that makes him a subject of reality-media scrutiny.
 When a journalist sneaks into his hospital room for an interview, Nemo — whose memory is spotty, past a mystery — begins to reflect on his earlier days.
 But there’s a catch: he seems to have more than one history.

 It’s all fairly coherent, and rather intriguing.
 But it’s also tonally inconsistent and structurally diffuse.
-The playful cinematic inventiveness – which reminded me a little of Michel Gondry or Charlie Kaufman, if a bit more self-serious – works well early, but as the proceedings drag on, it loses its allure a bit.
+The playful cinematic inventiveness — which reminded me a little of Michel Gondry or Charlie Kaufman, if a bit more self-serious — works well early, but as the proceedings drag on, it loses its allure.
 One moment it mesmerizes, the next it jars with a crass comic feel; on that score, it calls to mind Cloud Atlas.
-Belgian writer-director Jaco Van Dormael has both a clear affection for, and an incomplete grasp of, all the vast and varied science fiction tropes he’s wrangling.
-There’s passion and ambition to burn here, but it’s not one hundred percent convincing.
+Belgian writer-director Jaco Van Dormael has both a clear affection for, and an incomplete grasp of, the vast and varied science fiction tropes he’s wrangling.
+There’s passion and ambition to burn here, but it’s not a hundred percent convincing.

 In the end, I suspect it will enrapture some viewers while boring others to tears.
 Me, I was on the fence.
 The film’s reach exceeds its grasp, but there’s also artistry and thought-provoking subject matter on display.
 It doesn’t quite hit it, but at least it’s shooting for the moon.
 Interesting stuff.